Qarthak/Make-Public/README.md

 ## Bugs:

-[APP DOESN'T CRASH ANYMORE]
-Clicking on login twice leads to the app crashing as the second time Firebase throws an exception that the account already exists and that exception is not dealt with properly.
-I tried to fix it but it's been thrown inside the listener somewhere and I cannot tell.

 [FIXED]
 Clicking on log out closes the app as there is an error with the navigation.
 If I simply remove the navigation code the user is signed out but the app remains in the dashboard.
 Although I would fix this in the future, the app closing on logging out can be thought of a feature.